 Lower-activity dogs (older adults slowing down, or dogs recovering from injury) need fewer calories but still adequate protein to maintain muscle.
 A lower-calorie formula with controlled portions prevents the gradual weight creep that puts extra stress on joints.

+These are starting points.
 The key metric to watch is body condition, not activity alone.
 A high-energy Shepherd who maintains a lean build is fine on moderate food.
 A couch-loving Shepherd gaining weight on the same formula needs an adjustment.
+For a personalized calculation, try our feeding calculator.

 When the Stomach Won’t Cooperate